 - Educational content about your topic.
 Running a wine store?
 Try explaining a new wine term (What is a sommelier?) every month.

 The list really is endless.
-The important thing is to keep your audience in mind – if your newsletter is about dogs, don’t include cat pictures!
+The important thing is to keep your audience in mind – if your monthly newsletter is about dogs, don’t include cat pictures!
 It’s alright to add some funny facts and trivia here and there, but always keep your newsletter focused on the core elevator pitch that we mentioned above.

 Being authentic is also critical.
 Your readers can tell when you’re just “winging it” and pretending to be interested in the topic.
 Need some tips on conveying authenticity?